What Types of Businesses Need a Commercial Contract Bond?

 As the obligee of the payment bond, the transportation company could be protected from having to pay twice if it pays the vehicle manufacturer but the vehicle manufacturer does not pay the seat manufacturer for goods provided.
 If the seat manufacturer is not paid, it might sue the transportation company for payment.
 The payment bond is there to guarantee this payment.

-Approval typically requires the applicant submit a solid financial statement with the relevant contract or purchase order and a completed questionnaire.
+Approval typically requires that the applicant submit a solid financial statement with the relevant contract or purchase order and a completed questionnaire.
 An indemnity agreement would follow if the company supports the bond requested.

 Contact an independent agent today for more answers to your bond questions and to discuss how Travelers can help meet your needs.

-Related Products & Services
+Related products & services

 Travelers can help both individuals and businesses – ranging from small to multinational companies – with their surety bond needs.